-The library has a print collection of over 104,000 volumes and 490 print serial subscriptions.
-The library also has access to over 138,000 electronic books and more than 50,000 electronic full-text journal tiles.
+The library has a print collection of over 100,000 volumes as well as hundreds of print and digital periodical subscriptions.
+The library also provides access to over a thousand electronic books and iover 52,000 electronic full-text journal titles.
 Faculty, librarians, and students may recommend new material for purchase.

-Library Services
+Services

-Reference Librarians are employed to help students, faculty, and staff find the information they need.
-The Reference Librarians provide:

-- Course-specific library instruction so that classes may become aware of the resources necessary to complete course assignments. - Instruction on locating and analyzing resources so that students may independently locate and analyze need-specific resources. - Advisement on in-text citation and reference page preparation.
+Reference librarians help students, faculty, and staff find the information they need.
+They provide: library instruction, so that classes may become aware of the resources necessary to complete course assignments; individual instruction on locating and analyzing resources, so that students may independently locate and analyze resources; and research consultation to students, faculty, and staff to help begin and focus a new research project or to assist in locating rare or hard-to-find sources.
 The library staff collectively possess the specialized skills necessary for the library to function in a diverse, global, and increasingly complex information environment.
 Please seek their assistance.

-All library study spaces within the Research & Information Commons have wireless connectivity and task lighting.
-Spaces include: quiet study space, talking permitted study space, group study rooms, media viewing rooms, a "pillows and pads" area, a seminar room, a café, and three classroom/learning areas of varying size and technological sophistication.
-There is a variety of furnishings including individual study carrels, tables and chairs (both fixed and on wheels), booths for groups, and a variety of lounge chairs.
+All library study spaces within the RIC have wireless connectivity and task lighting.
+They include: quiet study space, talking permitted study space, group study rooms, a seminar room, an animation theater, a café, and two presentation rooms with appropriate technology.
+There is a variety of furnishings facilitating individual study, tables and chairs (both fixed and on wheels), booths for groups, and a variety of lounge chairs.